Selected

 Neighbourhoods & Community

 Newmarket's top neighbourhoods each offer something distinct.
-Gorham-College Manor is prized for mature lots and strong resale values.
-Summerhill Estates is popular with families for its newer builds and highly rated schools.
+Gorham-College Manor is prized for mature lots and strong resale values near Southlake hospital.
+Summerhill Estates is popular with families for newer builds and highly rated schools.
 Central Newmarket (Old Town) offers walkability and character homes near the revitalized downtown.
-Glenway is the best option for townhome buyers and investors near GO Transit.
-Stonehaven caters to the executive market with ravine lots and premium finishes.
-Armitage offers the most accessible price points with good Hwy 404 access.
+Glenway is the best option for GO Transit proximity — and currently has some of the most buyer-friendly conditions (SNLR 21%).
+Stonehaven-Wyndham caters to the executive market with ravine lots and premium finishes.
+Woodland Hill posted the highest median price this month at $1,175,000.
+Armitage and Bristol-London offer accessible price points with good Hwy 404 access.

 Newmarket is approximately 50–60 km north of downtown Toronto.
 By car, expect 45–60 minutes depending on traffic and time of day.
 By GO Train (Barrie Line), the trip from Newmarket GO Station to Union Station takes approximately 55 minutes on express service.
-The combination of highway access (Hwy 404 and 400 corridor) and GO rail makes Newmarket one of York Region's most commuter-friendly markets.
+The combination of highway access (Hwy 404 and 400 corridor) and GO rail makes Newmarket one of York Region's most commuter-friendly markets — and GO-proximate properties consistently command a resale premium.

 Newmarket is served by both the York Region District School Board (YRDSB) and the York Catholic District School Board (YCDSB).
 Notable public secondary schools include Huron Heights Secondary School, Newmarket High School, and Dr. John M. Denison Secondary School.
 The school catchment is an important factor in neighbourhood selection — buyers with school-age children should verify specific catchment boundaries with the respective school board before purchasing.